cnharrison/dotfiles/README.md

 This is a super minimal waybar-free sway setup using the Kanagawa colorscheme.
 There are many like it but this one is mine

 ### Uses
-- Sway, ghostty, fish, neovim, zellij, mako, waybar
+- Sway, ghostty, fish, neovim, zellij, mako, waybar, Kuro

 ### Features
 - Everything themed with [Kanagawa](https://github.com/rebelot/kanagawa.nvim)